I would like to share some of these experiences with you through my Art below.

 I visited the tea rooms on the 5 Oct 2015 and have returned many times since.

-A framed print of my Warwick Court House image is on display there.
+A framed print of my Warwick Court House image is on display there on the first floor.

 Visit their website to find out more at